 Monkeypox (monkeypoxvirus, genus orthopoxvirus) is caused by a virus.
-It was first discovered in 1958 and is a variant of the virus that causes smallpox, which was successfully eradicated in 1980 by vaccination.
+It is a variant of the virus that causes "common" smallpox.

 The following symptoms appear about 5 to 21 days after infection:

 - General malaise